usnistgov/ndn-dpdk/docs/forwarder.md

 **.eal.cores** is a list of CPU cores allocated to DPDK.
 NDN-DPDK also honors CPU affinity configured in systemd or Docker, see [performance tuning](tuning.md) "CPU isolation".

-**.eal.pciDevices** is a list of Ethernet adapters you want to use, written as PCI addresses.
-To find the PCI addresses of available Ethernet adapters, run `dpdk-devbind.py --status-dev net`.
-Ethernet adapters not included in this list can still be activated as virtual devices using `net_af_xdp` or `net_af_packet` driver, at reduced performance; see [hardware known to work](hardware.md) "AF\_XDP and AF\_PACKET sockets" for more information.

 **.mempool.DIRECT.dataroom** is the size of each packet buffer.
 The maximum Ethernet port MTU supported by the forwarder is this dataroom minus DPDK mbuf headroom (`RTE_PKTMBUF_HEADROOM`, normally 128) and Ethernet+VLAN header length (18).
 For example, to support MTU=9000, this must be set to at least 9146.